 - 2 cups unbleached all purpose flour

-- 1/2 cup plus 7 tbsp unsalted butter cut into small pieces and chilled
+- ½ cup plus 7 tablespoon unsalted butter cut into small pieces and chilled

 - 5 apples thinly sliced